Pollux m Roman Mythology

-PROSPER m French, English
+Prosper m French, English

 From the Latin name Prosperus

 .
 This was the name of a 5th-century saint, a supporter of Saint Augustine.
 It has never been common as an English name, though the Puritans used it, partly because it is identical to the English word prosper

-Italian and Spanish form of PROSPER
+Italian form of Prosper

 .
 This was the name of the shipwrecked magician in The Tempest

-PRUDENTIUS m Late Roman
+Prudentius m Late Roman

 Late Latin name derived from prudens "prudent, wise, skilled"

 .
 This was the name of a 9th-century bishop of Troyes.
 He is considered a local saint there.

-PRUNELLA f English (Rare)
+Prunella f English (Rare)

 From the English word for the type of flower, also called self-heal, ultimately a derivative of the Latin word pruna